Wake-Tech-Programming-Club/git-tutorial/gui-tool-tutorials/github-windows-vs2017-tutorial.md

 <img src="https://firstcontributions.github.io/assets/gui-tool-tutorials/github-windows-vs2017-tutorial/vs2017-10-commit2.png" alt="Git user information" />

 **NOTE:** Visual Studio uses a hidden folder called `.vs` to store your personal settings and preferences.
 The contents of this folder **should not be saved in Git**.
-If it has not been ignored already, you may need to tell Git to ignore this folder so it does not send it up to the repo.
+If it has not been ignored already, you may need to tell Git to ignore this folder, so it does not send it up to the repo.

 This folder has already been ignored in this repo, so you should not have to perform this step...it is just here for your reference for future projects.